RenatoUtsch/clTracer/readme.txt

 the -ss option.
 The only differences between the file formats are a 424242 magic number at the beginning of the file and an added light size field to the lights.

+- In case the execution fails, try commenting the lines 103 and 104 (that enable optimizations) of source/clSampler/Sampler.cpp, so that the string passed as parameter is only "-DMAX_DEPTH=" STR(MAX_DEPTH).
+This is known to work in some Intel CPUs.

+- To force OpenCL to execute on the CPU instead of the GPU change the SAMPLER_DEVICE_TYPE in source/clSampler/Sampler.cpp at lines 49~53.

 == Implementation Decisions
 ===========================
 This implementation implements all the minimum requirements (70% of the total